iftechfoundation/twine-cookbook/pages/typewriter/chapbook/chapbook_typewriter.md

       output.text = "";

       // Loop through the text
-      //  -- Add a new <span> for each chracter
+      //  -- Add a new <span> for each character
       //  -- Set the class "fade-in"
       //  -- Set the delay as equal to time multiplied position for(let i = 0; i < length; i++) {